jonathanglasmeyer/banking-cli/README.md

 The yellow captions are months.
 The colums from left to right: day of month, description field of transaction (but with all the usual boilerplate stuff removed), color-coded amount. + a sum for each month beneath.

 # dependencies
-`sudo npm install -g phantomjs coffeescript`
+`sudo npm install -g phantomjs coffee-script`

 # install